homebridge-plugins/homebridge-blinkcameras/README.md

 # homebridge-blinkcameras

-## NOTE: Starting on May 11th 2020, this plugin will no longer be able to authenticate with the Blink API.
-Blink is implementing a new login method with two factor authentication.
-It is unknown at this time if the node module I use to talk to the Blink API will be able to come up with a work-around or not.
-For tracking purposes here's the github issue on node-blink-security about this: https://github.com/madshall/node-blink-security/issues/39
+## Note: Changes due to 2 factor authentication:

+Currently in this branch this is experimental.

+Due to two factor authentication being required for Blink login the first time you run homebridge after installing this plugin it will pause and wait for you to enter your two factor authentication code.
+You will receieve two emails from Blink, one with the code and one to "Allow Device".
+Make sure you Allow Device before entering your two factor authentication code.

+If you are upgrading from an old version of this plugin you will have to add a "deviceId" and "deviceName" to your platform config.
+These can be whatever you want them to be.

-Homebridge Platform Plugin for Blink Security Cameras.
+## Homebridge Platform Plugin for Blink Security Cameras.

 This allows you to arm and disarm your Blink Home Security Cameras using Apple's HomeKit.
 This is a plugin for the excellent homebridge project https://github.com/nfarina/homebridge.

 This is built on top of node-blink-security https://github.com/madshall/node-blink-security